Needlesslord/Research-Project-Installer/docs/README.md

 #### TODO0-1: Create an installer from a .zip file

 After opening NSI, you are shown different "links" that will take you to different parts of NSIS depending on what you need to do for your Installer.
-You will have to choose the option from the "Compiler" you belive will lead you to create an executable from a .zip file.
+You will have to choose the option from the "Compiler" you believe will lead you to create an executable from a .zip file.
 Once there, you will need to choose from which .zip you want to take the files of your software, the name of the installer and the default folder.
 Then, choose "LZMA" and generate your file.
 You have it!

 #### TODO0-2: Learn the NSI language